Generally, with some care, it is easy to maintain safety when camping. However, you have to take deliberate steps towards this.

 Remember; camping takes you away from your daily comfy life to face new challenges such as rough terrains, harsh weather conditions and environments.

-You need to ascertain that your body is fit and ready to withstand any new challenges that you might encounter out there.
+You need to ascertain that your body is fit and ready to withstand challenges that you might encounter out there.

 On The Spot Tips for Safety When Camping

 So much for the pre-camping safety tips.
 Now, when you get to the camping place itself, that is when the real work starts.
 You have to be on the alert, especially if you are in a big campground such as you find in state parks in Florida.

 Here are a few things to bear in mind for safety when camping: